Gealach Úr

 I give_________

-in honor and in gratitude and in love,
+in honor, in gratitude and in love,

 honoring the ancient and ancestral